-5 Restaurants For A Food-Filled Overnight Escape - The Gloss Magazine
+5 Restaurants Around Ireland For A Food-Filled Overnight Escape - The Gloss Magazine

-Forget the taxi – grab your partner, sister, best friend or brother and hit the road to one of these restaurants worth paying a toll to travel too.
-Sleepovers are optional but encouraged …
+Forget the taxi – hit the road to one of these restaurants worth paying a toll to travel to.
+Sleepovers are optional, but encouraged …

 King Sitric, Howth